Tompweston/Tompweston/README.md

 - 👋 Hi, I’m @Tompweston
 - ❤️ I love my beautiful gf, the gym, golf, football, the outdoors, problem solving and finance.
-- 🌱 I’m currently studying Computer Science with a mjor in software engineering at Edith Cowan University
+- 🌱 I’m currently studying Computer Science with a mjor in software engineering
 - 🤓 I will hopefully be creating some perosnal web-based projects soon so keep an eye out
 - 📫 How to reach me: email= tomowest23@icloud.com
 - ⚡ Fun fact: I can bench 100kg